Saint Padre Pio, Institute for the Relief of Suffering, School of Osteopathic Medicine (*proposed-seeking accreditation)

 Jere Palazzolo has over 40 years of experience in executive leadership and the delivery of healthcare services.
 He received a Master of Healthcare Administration (MHA) from Washington University in St. Louis, Missouri.
 Mr. Palazzolo has presented at national and local forums and has published several articles on current issues and trends in the delivery of healthcare services.

 Inspired by the “Work” and charism of St. (Padre) Pio of Pietrelcina, Mr.Palazzolo founded the nonprofit apostolate Catholic Healthcare International.
 On October 1st, 2009, this apostolate signed a formal collaboration agreement with Padre Pio’s hospital in Italy, the Vatican-owned Casa Sollievo Della Sofferenza (In English: The Home for the Relief of Suffering) for the expressed purpose of duplicating Padre Pio’s “Casa” as a model of truly faithful Catholic healthcare delivery in the United States and other areas around the world.
-Catholic Healthcare International is now pursuing the active implementation of its comprehensive Casa USA Three Pillar Program in the Diocese of Lansing, Michigan, under the Episcopal leadership of Most Reverend Earl Boyea, Bishop of Lansing, that includes a faithfully Catholic medical school in the charism of St. Pio on the campus of Benedictine College in Atchison, Kansas.
+Catholic Healthcare International is now pursuing the active implementation of its comprehensive Casa USA Three Pillar Program in the Diocese of Lansing, Michigan, under the Episcopal leadership of Most Reverend Earl Boyea, Bishop of Lansing, that includes a faithfully Catholic medical school in the charism of St. Pio.

 Dr. George Mychaskiw, II, DO, FAAP, FACOP, FASA